-Everything beginners need to know about investing in the stock market can be found right here, and learned in little to no time.
+Beginners can learn everything they need to know about investing in the stock market right here in little to no time.
 Before you know it, you’ll be a savvy enough investor to start walking and talking like you work on Wall Street!

 - Technical analysis vs. fundamental analysis: We’ll discuss the difference between each of these approaches to analyzing investments and discuss when and how to use technical and fundamental analysis when investing in the stock market.